Senior Human Resources Advisor, Seymour Whyte Constructions

 Contractors can send CCF NSW an email with a jpeg or eps image of their preferred logo to include on the commitment document.
 The

-statement will then be sent to the NSW Minister's office for her to sign, before it is returned to Members to sign and keep.
+statement will then be sent to the NSW Minister's office for signature, before it is returned to the business to sign and keep.

 The logos must be sent to email@example.com ASAP.